nicholasmanha/tatum-portfolio/README.md

 # Robert's Portfolio Documentation
 Portfolio for Robert Burke's films and productions.
 Built using React.
+## Deploying
+You deploy your website by typing these commands into the console:
+`npm run build`
+`firebase deploy`
+if firebase is giving an error, you can try
+`firebase logout` followed by
+`firebase login`
+## Testing
+If you want to test what you've done, use `npm run dev` and then command+click on the link generated.
+To stop this local server, use ctrl+c in the terminal.
 ## MovieListing
 MovieListings are the basic component for displaying work you've done.
 They involve a thumbnail of the media, a description of the media, and more.
 They are dynamic with the information given.
 ### Example 1